Political Alignment and Housing Transactions

 Abstract: By matching voter registration records with housing transaction data, we find that voters who share the same political affiliation as the current U.S. president are 0.214 percentage points (10% of the unconditional probability) more likely to engage in housing transactions.
 Both buying and selling transactions increase, suggesting that reduced perceived economic uncertainty drives this effect.
 We develop a spatial equilibrium model predicting that these politically motivated transactions lead to lower house prices in aligned neighborhoods due to increased supply without corresponding demand increases.
 Empirically, house prices in aligned census blocks are 2.0% lower than in misaligned blocks, consistent with our theoretical predictions.

-Presentations: UNC Charlotte (2024, 2025), FMA Semi-Finalist Best Paper (2025)
+Presentations: UNC Charlotte (2024, 2025, 2026), FMA Semi-Finalist Best Paper (2025), 2026 ARES Annual Conference (2026)

 Press: Featured in The Wall Street Journal article, "What Puts Republicans in the Mood to Shop."